joelwembo/prodxcloud-reactwebui-react-demo-1/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ##

- // "start": "SET NODE_OPTIONS=--openssl-legacy-provider && react-scripts start",
-// "build": "SET NODE_OPTIONS=--openssl-legacy-provider && react-scripts build",
+"start": "react-scripts --openssl-legacy-provider start", "build": "react-scripts --openssl-legacy-provider build",